SERVSEC-NaN/Rewards-API/doc/course.md

     - Create full account in database only when App confirms all details of account.

-- [ ] 2.
+- [x] 2.
 Web API: Issue and require auth tokens.

-    - [ ] Create an AuthToken library:
+    - [x] Create an AuthToken library:
       - Refactor SecureDB to extract a Securable module that handles all the crypto logic.
       - Both SecureDB and AuthToken should extend Securable.

-    - [ ] Send back an auth token along with account information whenever an account is authenticated.
+    - [x] Send back an auth token along with account information whenever an account is authenticated.

-    - [ ] Wehenver a route requires accessing an account's resources, check the auth token.
+    - [x] Whenever a route requires accessing an account's resources, check the auth token.
       - Create helper methods that verify account identity of token with resource owner.
       - Check token in `HTTP_AUTHENTICATION` header of `HTTP` request has `Bearer <TOKEN>`.

-    - [ ] Return `403` for any suspicious cases: token is expired,
-          resource does not belong to account.
+    - [x] Return `403` for any suspicious cases: token is expired, resource does not belong to account.

-- [ ] 3.
+- [x] 3.
 Web App: Store and use auth tokens.

     > Please refer to
     > [link](https://github.com/SERVSEC-NaN/Rewards-UI-Ruby#readme) for